-- 2. A "One moment please. . ." message displays while the request is sent to the vehicle's on-board computer. - The Select Test screen displays.
-The screen shows all tests applicable to the vehicle under test.
+- 2. A "One moment please. . ." message displays while the request is sent to the vehicle's on-board computer. - The Select Test screen displays. shows The screen all tests applicable to the vehicle under test.
 Refer to the vehicle's service repair manual for information related to non-continuous tests.